-Despite a slow uptake of this approach in the academy, critical social sciences can be highly informative in unravelling organisational practices and change (see Stubbs, 2000; Harrisson et al., 2001).
-Rather than casting organisations as static, structural entities within which workers slot into immutable roles, organisations are instead viewed as on-going processes, constantly re-created through norms, values and expectations (Kanter, 1983; Hollingsworth, 2000).
-This position comes under the broad framing of social constructionist or anti-reductionist approaches (Sibeon, 1999), which posit that investigating how people think and behave requires addressing values, beliefs and cultural assumptions, and how these all relate to cultural meanings (Reser, 1995).
-These relate not only to the organisational context of investigation but also to the broader social contexts of the individual actor (see Edwards, Ashmore and Potter, 1995; Burningham and Cooper, 1999).
+Despite a slow uptake of this approach in the academy, critical social sciences can be highly informative in unravelling organisational practices and change (for example see Harrisson et al. 2001, Stubbs 2000).
+Rather than casting organisations as static, structural entities within which workers slot into immutable roles, organisations are instead viewed as on-going processes, constantly re-created through norms, values and expectations (Hollingsworth 2000, Kanter 1983).
+This position comes under the broad framing of social constructionist or anti-reductionist approaches (Sibeon 1999), which posit that investigating how people think and behave requires addressing values, beliefs and cultural assumptions, and how these all relate to cultural meanings (Reser 1995).
+These relate not only to the organisational context of investigation but also to the broader social contexts of the individual actor (see Finger 1994, Giddens 1991: see also Edwards et al. 1995, Burningham & Cooper 1999 for further discussion of social constructionist approaches).

 One theory that is very useful in understanding this approach is Anthony Giddens' structuration theory (1984).
 Structuration theory focuses on the on-going processes of social life and their role in constituting patterns of ordering at all levels of society.
 Giddens basically argues that recursive and routine actions (a form of knowledge called practical consciousness) and awareness or knowledge that is verbally or cognitively expressed (called discursive consciousness) form the bedrock of social life.
 What we all know about how to 'go on' in everyday life and what we can give discursive vent to are not incidental to how society is structured and functions.
 Rather, they are the very processes that shape our 'here and now', and future practices.
-This approach places human knowledge at the centre of social processes.
-The theory postulates that through on-going practices, the consequences of actions feed back into social reproduction across periods of time, creating sets of social conditions that are beyond the intentions and remit of particular actions.
+This approach places human knowledge at the centre of social processes, in that the recursive nature of practices creates conditions of future actions, through both their intended and unintended consequences.

+This process is represented in Figure 1.
+It shows that through on-going practices, the consequences of actions feed back into social reproduction across periods of time, creating sets of social conditions that are beyond the intentions and remit of particular actions.